hms-dbmi/pic-sure-all-in-one/docs/cli-contract.md

 short interval (the TUI uses 15 s) because of this.
 If the check ever needs git, network, or container access, that work MUST go behind a new opt-in flag, not into the default path.

+`health.*` is exactly that case: the gateway's `/system/status` is the only deep, cross-service probe (the Compose healthchecks are deliberately shallow — see the healthcheck comments in `docker-compose.yml`), but reaching it costs a `compose ps` plus a `compose exec` into the gateway container.
+It is therefore gated on `--deep-health`; without the flag `health.checked` is `false` and nothing is executed.

 ### Parsing inside status.sh